W6: Source-gated transistors

 Organiser

-Radu Sporea (University of Surrey, UK)
+Radu Sporea (University of Surrey, GB)

 Dr Radu Sporea SMIEE MIET is Senior Lecturer in Power Electronics and Semiconductor Devices at the Advanced Technology Institute (ATI), University of Surrey and holds an EPSRC Early Career Fellowship (2021-2026).